This blog post was updated on August 27, 2021.

 This special treatment makes sense.
 During a public health emergency involving a highly communicable disease, the only factor that matters — not just to individual people but to entire communities — is rapid access to testing and treatment.

-As of the end of July, 17 states had added this eligibility option to their state plans; in Texas, the proposal was still pending at the U.S. Department of Health and Human Services (HHS).
-The majority of these — 15 of 17 — are states that have already shown a commitment to getting people insured by expanding Medicaid under the Affordable Care Act.
+As of the end of July, 18 states had added this eligibility option to their state plans.
+The majority of these — 16 of 18 — are states that have already shown a commitment to getting people insured by expanding Medicaid under the Affordable Care Act.

 A number of factors may be propelling these low adoption rates.
 For one, the uninsured testing eligibility option is temporary; despite what is likely to be a lengthy state of emergency, some states may prefer to use emergency appropriation funding rather than set up a new Medicaid eligibility system until grant funding is exhausted.
 And yet, states are accustomed to short-term Medicaid plan modifications, especially during emergencies.
 During this pandemic, virtually all states have taken advantage of special HHS emergency powers to modify one or more Medicaid provider payment and participation rules for the duration of the declared emergency.